 Candidates of all nationalities can apply for the Crick PhD programme and studentship.

 The standard Crick PhD programme and studentship academic eligibility criteria are:

 - A first/upper second-class honours degree (or equivalent from a non-UK university) in a relevant subject.

-- Appropriate research experience as part of, or outside of, an undergraduate or masters degree course in a relevant subject.
+- Appropriate research experience as part of, or outside of, a university degree course, or a master's degree in a relevant subject.

 - Appropriate English language skills.

-A small number of individual PhD positions have restricted eligibility because of specific criteria associated with the funding for that position.
+A small number of individual PhD positions have additional eligibility criteria because of specific criteria associated with the funding for that position.
 If any additional eligibility criteria apply to a particular position, this is noted at the top of the individual PhD position page.